 When it comes to cost of living, Roanoke offers the best value of any metro in Virginia.
 According to Moody’s Analytics, the cost of doing business is 18% lower than the national average (August 2021).

-Numbers released by the Council for Community and Economic Research rank the Roanoke metro area as 44th lowest cost metro in the nation with costs lower than 83 percent of participating metros.
-With an index of 87.7, costs in Roanoke are lower than the national average of 100.
-[Updated September 2018, to reflect second quarter numbers for 2018.]
+Cost of Living Index numbers released by the Council for Community and Economic Research rank the Roanoke metro area as 54th lowest cost metro in the nation with costs lower than 80 percent of participating metros.
+With an index of 87.9, living costs in Roanoke are lower than the national average of 100.
+[2022-Annual Average]

 The Cost of Living Index measures regional differences in the cost of consumer goods and services.
 The composite index is based on six component categories – housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.
 This is where the overall ranking comes from.